maxluo0117/spatial_modeling_-1Geographically-weighted-random-forest-application-for-transit-policy/README.md

 I therefore experimented with **Geographically Weighted Random Forest (GWRF)**, combining the flexibility of Random Forest with geographically weighted local models.
 The idea is fairly simple: instead of assuming one relationship for the entire study area, allow the model to learn relationships that vary across space.
 Based on **Wu et al. (2024)** and the spatial modeling techniques discussed in **Thierry (2025)**, I organized the implementation into the three-step workflow below.

-**References:**
+**References**
-Wu, D., Zhang, Y., & Xiang, Q. (2024).
+* **Wu, D., Zhang, Y., & Xiang, Q.** (2024).
 Could improving public transport accessibility reduce road traffic carbon dioxide emissions?
-A simulation-based counterfactual analysis.
-Journal of Transport Geography, 119, 103970. https://doi.org/10.1016/j.jtrangeo.2024.103970
+A simulation-based counterfactual analysis. *Journal of Transport Geography*, 119, 103970. [https://doi.org/10.1016/j.jtrangeo.2024.103970](https://doi.org/10.1016/j.jtrangeo.2024.103970)
-Warin, Thierry.
-2025.
-Geospatial Data Science with R: An Introduction.
-HEC Montréal and Digital, Data and Design (D^3) Institute at Harvard Business School.
-Published July 22, 2025. https://warin.ca/geospatial/.
+* **Warin, T.** (2025). *Geospatial Data Science with R: An Introduction*.
+HEC Montréal and Digital, Data and Design (D^3) Institute at Harvard Business School. [https://warin.ca/geospatial/](https://warin.ca/geospatial/)

 ---